beaumccartney/heat-pump-calculator/README.md

 just server-launch # `just server` works
 ```

-This the api server on `localhost:3001`
+This starts the api server on `localhost:3001`

 ### Client